Developing Relationship Skills Needed to Succeed

 Autism Breakthrough: The Groundbreaking Method That Has Helped Families All Over the World

-, describes a relationship building program that helps autistic children.
-The program, called Son-Rise, is provided at the Autism Treatment Center of America.
-What’s truly amazing is this program is based on what Kaufman’s parents did to help him when he was a toddler diagnosed with severe autism and an IQ of 30.
+describes the Son-Rise program provided at the Autism Treatment Center of America.
+This program is based on what Kaufman’s parents did to help him when he was a toddler diagnosed with severe autism and an IQ of 30.

 While the experts in the late 1970’s provided little hope for Kaufman, his parents saw his most fundamental issue was with social skills.
 They worked tirelessly on building their relationship with him by joining him in his activities like repetitively spinning plates and rocking.
 Eventually their relationship built the bridge he needed to join them in their world instead of retreating into his own world.